MLCSU CHCNHS

 What you should expect and what we expect from you.

 We understand that an appeal can be sensitive and emotional.
 We will always treat you with dignity and respect and we will try to make it as straightforward as possible.
 We also expect you will treat our staff fairly and reasonably throughout your appeal.
-We have an MLCSU charter which sets this out in more detail.
+We have an NHS ML charter which sets this out in more detail.
 Please contact us if you would like to receive a copy by post or email.